cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

 [![Automated Check](https://img.shields.io/badge/Automated_Check-5E9732)](#key-terminology)

 <!--Policy: MS.SHAREPOINT.3.3v1; Criticality: SHALL -->
-- _Rationale:_ A verification code may be issued to provide access to information for a short period.
-By setting expiration timers for verification code access, administrators can prevent unintended sustained access to documents.
+- _Rationale:_ By setting expiration timers for verification code access, administrators can prevent unintended sustained access to documents.
 - _Last modified:_ March 2025
 - _Note:_ This policy is only applicable if the external sharing slider in the SharePoint admin center is set to **Anyone** or **New and existing guests**.
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ IA-11